-The Port has been applying for grants at both the Federal and State level to assist in paying for infrastructure improvements.
-In particular, the Port is in the design and engineering stages of the North Seawall and Portwalk Rebuild, with expected construction to begin in 2026.
-The Port has submitted permits and is waiting for approval to proceed with the final design.
+The Port has been applying for grants and appropriations at both the State and Federal level to assist in paying for infrastructure improvements.
+In 2024, the Port launched an initiative to split the North Portwalk & Reconstruction Project into three phases.